 Pro-lifers have of course been eager to overturn the Roe v.
 Wade decision since the second it was announced.
 Here are four approaches:

 A constitutional amendment, as with Dred Scott.
 This requires much more of a societal consensus than we now have.

 But when thinking of this possibility, this is crucial to understand: when Plessy was overturned by Brown, many years of intense work for desegregation had to follow.
 There was a passionate backlash.
-That would surely be the case with overturning Roe anytime soon as well.
-Far too many people would see such overturning as something wrong with the Court, rather than something wrong with Roe.
+That is the case with overturning Roe.
+Far too many people see such overturning as something wrong with the Court, rather than something wrong with Roe.